google/skia/infra/bots/recipe_modules/README.md

       recipe modules on which this module depends.
   * example.py - Optional, this file contains examples which demonstrate how to use the module and should contain enough tests to achieve 100% coverage for the module.
-The tests are run using the simulation_test command above.
+The tests are run using the recipes test command above.